What follows are our basic suggestions for best practices surrounding data backup and recovery with NovaBACKUP software.

 - Select only critical information to backup online (offsite) to minimize the amount of data being transferred, reduce online storage size, and increase overall performance.

-- (xSP) To enable FastBIT transfers for a file, that file must have at least 2 copies previously backed up on the server.
+- (xSP/Cloud) To enable FastBIT transfers for a file, that file must have at least 2 copies previously backed up on the server.

-- (xSP) To enhance FastBIT, make sure the Work directory has free disk space totaling at least 3x the total amount of data you want to transfer.
+- (xSP/Cloud) To enhance FastBIT, make sure the Work directory has free disk space totaling at least 3x the total amount of data you want to transfer.

 - (xSP/Cloud) Make sure ports 308 and 309 are open in both directions.